mkitzan/bluegrass/README.md

 Bluegrass is built on top of the Blue-Z stack.
 It abstracts the core utilities a developer needs to begin using Bluetooth.
 It doesn't provide the low-level granular control the full Blue-Z stack provides: this isn't the library you're looking for if you need that.
-Every `*.hpp` file is well documented in-source and the example usage in the `test` folder should get a developer familiar with usage.
+Every `*.hpp` file is well documented in-source and the examples in the `test` folder should get a developer familiar with usage.

 Bluegrass provides tools to enable performant Bluetooth network programming.
 For example, `server.hpp` defines an entirely asynchronous socket server through Linux asynchronous IO signals.
 Essentially this means a `server` object doesn't loop infinitely waiting for the next